Taxonomic classification of 80 near-Earth asteroids

 Abstract

-The near-Earth objects are not only important for studying the early formation of the Solar System, but also pose a serious hazard to humanity since they can make close approaches to the Earth.
-The study of their physical properties can provide useful information on their origin, evolution and hazard to human being.
-However, it is still challenging to investigate the newly discovered small near-Earth objects because of their limited observational window.
-We aim to derive the visible colors of near-Earth asteroids and perform an initial taxonomic classification to analyze their relationship with size or orbital parameters.
-Observations were performed using the Yaoan High Precision Telescope and the 1.88m telescope at the Kottamia Astronomical Observatory in broadband BVRI Johnson-Cousins photometric system.
-We present new photometric observations for 84 near-earth asteroids, and taxonomical classification of 80 of them based on their photometric colors.
-Our results show that nearly half (46.3%) of the objects in our sample are classified as S-complex members, 26.3% as C-complex, 6% as D-complex and 15.0% as X-complex; the remaining belong to the A- or V-type.
-Additionally, we identified three P-type NEAs in our sample according to the Tholen scheme.
-The fractional abundances of the C/X-complex members with H ≥ 17.0 were more than twice as large as those with H < 17.0.
-However, the fractions of C- and S-complex members with D ≤ 1km and D > 1km remains nearly the same, while X-complex members tend to have sub-kilometer diameters.
+Near-Earth objects are important not only in studying the early formation of the Solar System, but also because they pose a serious hazard to humanity when they make close approaches to the Earth.
+Study of their physical properties can provide useful information on their origin, evolution, and hazard to human beings.
+However, it remains challenging to investigate small, newly discovered, near-Earth objects because of our limited observational window.
+This investigation seeks to determine the visible colors of near-Earth asteroids (NEAs) , perform an initial taxonomic classification based on visible colors and analyze possible correlations between the distribution of taxonomic classification and asteroid size or orbital parameters.
+Observations were performed in the broadband BVRI Johnson−Cousins photometric system, applied to images from the Yaoan High Precision Telescope and the 1.88 m telescope at the Kottamia Astronomical Observatory.
+We present new photometric observations of 84 near-Earth asteroids, and classify 80 of them taxonomically, based on their photometric colors.
+We find that nearly half (46.3%) of the objects in our sample can be classified as S-complex, 26.3% as C-complex, 6% as D-complex, and 15.0% as X-complex; the remaining belong to the A- or V-types.
+Additionally, we identify three P-type NEAs in our sample, according to the Tholen scheme.
+The fractional abundances of the C/X-complex members with absolute magnitude H ≥ 17.0 were more than twice as large as those with H < 17.0.
+However, the fractions of C- and S-complex members with diameters ≤1 km and >1 km are nearly equal, while X-complex members tend to have sub-kilometer diameters.
 In our sample, the C/D-complex objects are predominant among those with a Jovian Tisserand parameter of TJ < 3.1.
 These bodies could have a cometary origin.
-C- and S-complex members account for a considerable proportion of potentially hazardous asteroids.
+C- and S-complex members account for a considerable proportion of the asteroids that are potentially hazardous.

 -